emustudio/emustudio.github.io/_documentation/user/_doc/ram/ramc-ram.md

 # Compiler "ramc-ram"

 RAM has a very simple assembler-like language, consisting of direct and indirect reading/writing from/to registers or input/output tape.
 Also, there are three control-flow instructions.

+Source code files end with `.ram` extension; compiler output uses extension `.bram`.

 ## Language syntax

-The program written for this compiler consists of two sections:
+A program written for RAM consists of two sections, which can be intermixed and repeated in any order, but the preferred order is as follows:

 {:.code-example}
 ```